-The Company's total premium income under French GAAP breaks down as follows by business segment:
+CNP Assurances SA's total premium income under French GAAP breaks down as follows by business segment:

-(In € million ns) 2022 2021
+(In € millior ns) 2023 2022

-Life With-profits life insurance 8,152 9,277
+Life With-profits life insurance 8,457 8,152

-Index-linked and unit-linked insurance 4,483 4,510
+Index-linked and unit-linked insurance 5,999 4,483

-Other life insurance 2,014 2,072
+Other life insurance 1,833 2,014

-Health insurance 993 941
+Health insurance 998 993

-Life reinsurance 2,137 2,656
+Life reinsurance 1,960 2,137

-Health reinsurance 4 5
+Health reinsurance 5 4

-Non-life Workers' compensation insurance 191 174
+Non-life Workers' compensation insurance 230 191

-Medical expense insurance 237 327
+Medical expense insurance 339 237

-Income protection insurance 358 292
+Income protection insurance 390 358

-TOTAL 18,570 20,255
+TOTAL 20,211 18,570

-The CNP Assurances business model is based on long-term partnership agreements with major banks and social economy lenders.
+The CNP Assurances SA business model is based on long-term partnership agreements with major banks and social economy lenders.
 Combining insurance expertise with a local presence, it is a model that has proved its efficiency over the years.

-CNP Assurances works closely with every distribution partner to build offers geared to the profiles of its respective clients in terms of age, appetite for risk and income level.
+CNP Assurances SA works closely with every distribution partner to build offers geared to the profiles of its respective clients in terms of age, appetite for risk and income level.

-Five long-term banking partners
+Long-term banking partners in France

-In France, products are distributed by La Banque Postale and BPCE, long-standing partners of CNP Assurances that share its public interest values.
+In France, products are widely distributed by La Banque Postale and Groupe BPCE (the Banque Populaire and Caisse d'Epargne banks), long-standing partners of CNP Assurances.